Imagine how satisfying to check off everything on your to-do list each day? To-do lists are an invaluable tool to encourage focus and get things done.

 Be specific when you add a task to your to-do list.
 Instead of saying "Call John" it's better to say "Call John to schedule a meeting on the 5th regarding new logo, 202.555.1212."

 Prioritize tasks as you add them to your to-do list.
 Does it have a deadline?
 How long should it take to complete?
-Do other tasks need to be completed before you can start this one?
+Are there other tasks to complete before you can start this one?

 Review your to-do list at the beginning of each day to determine the top 3 tasks you need to complete.
 Take a few more minutes at the end of the day to plan what's next and make sure you're on track.

 Organize the supporting material required to complete a task so you have it when you need it.
-Paper and documents can be added to your tickler file.
-Stow items to be returned to stores in your trunk so they’re with you when you’re in the area.
+Add paper and documents to your tickler file.
+Stow items you need to return in your trunk so they're with you when you're near the store.

 Re-evaluate when something remains too long on your to-do list.
-Maybe it’s something that you don’t really need to do.
-It also could be a project that needs to be broken down into small specific tasks.
+Maybe it's something that you don't really need to do.
+Maybe it's a large project you should break down into small specific tasks.